233003822e-ship-it/Pneumonia-Detection/README.md

 ```bash
 python chest_xray_analysis.py
 ```
+Why Stacking?
+Different CNNs capture different patterns
+Reduces overfitting compared to a single model Improves generalisation on unseen data
+Combines strengths of multiple learners
+Training Strategy (Updated)
+Each CNN model is trained separately using the same dataset Class weights are applied to handle imbalance
+Early stopping and learning rate scheduling are used Predictions from the validation set are collected These predictions are used to train the meta-model Findings (Updated for Stacking)
+Performance

+The stacked model achieves more stable and improved performance compared to a single CNN model.

+Key Takeaways
+Stacking improves performance — Combining multiple CNN models leads to better predictive accuracy and robustness than any individual model.
+Model diversity is crucial — Using CNNs with different complexities allows the system to capture both simple and complex lung patterns.
+High recall remains critical — The stacked model improves detection of pneumonia cases, reducing false negatives, which is essential in medical diagnosis.
+Class imbalance handling remains important — Class weights prevent bias toward the majority class.
+Better generalisation — The ensemble model performs more consistently across different data splits.
+Trade-off: computation cost — Training multiple CNNs increases computational time and resource usage.

 The script handles everything automatically — from loading data to saving the trained model and evaluation results.